ADHD Treatment Options

 - Procrastination – Tasks or projects get done at the last minute or even after they are due.
 Doing well in school or at work can be difficult.

-- Disorganization – Most individuals with ADD/ADHD struggle with time management and organizing their physical spaces.
+- Disorganization – Most individuals with ADHD struggle with time management and organizing their physical spaces.
 They tend to arrive late, turn in work late, and struggle with the organization of time and space.

-Causes of ADD/ADHD
+Causes

-While these risk factors can play a role in an individual developing ADD/ADHD symptoms, there is also the possibility of an increase in diagnoses because of many unhealthy influences in today’s modern world that can negatively affect brain function:
+While these risk factors can play a role in an individual developing ADHD symptoms, there is also the possibility of an increase in diagnoses because of many unhealthy influences in today’s modern world that can negatively affect brain function:

-- A diet filled with primarily processed food, preservatives, and artificial dyes
+- A diet filled primarily with processed food, preservatives, and artificial dyes

 - Spending too much time on screens and playing video games